top of page

 Grantmaking Information

-The Foundation in 2024 will award general operating support grants up to $50,000 over two years that seek to impact the Foundation’s three priorities serving in our six target counties with a priority given to serving families of children who meet McKinney-Vento eligibility criteria.
+The Foundation in 2026 will award general operating support grants up to $100,000 over two years (maximum $50,000 per year) to organizations that seek to impact the Foundation’s three priority areas, providing service in our six target counties.
+Priority will be given to organizations serving families with children who are homeless or at-risk of homelessness.

 Financial Information